Keighley & Worth Valley Railway: Use in film, media and television

 In 1979, an episode of the long-running BBC sitcom Last of the Summer Wine was filmed partly along the Worth Valley route, in which the three main characters Compo, Clegg & Foggy visit and then to attempt to stop a runaway steam train having pulled the brake on purpose (and then only to drive upwards and downwards).
 The locomotive used was Pannier 5775 in its London Transport guise as L89.

 In 1981, a scene from Alan Parker's film Pink Floyd - The Wall was filmed at the entrance to the Mytholmes Tunnel, and others at the line's stations.
 The steam locomotive used in the film was LMS Stanier Class 8F No. 8431.

 The railway was used in the filming of Peaky Blinders, a 2013 BBC television drama about Birmingham criminals just after the First World War.
 The same year, scenes were filmed for the dramatisation of The Great Train Robbery: A Coppers Tale, with locations in West Yorkshire acting as Cheddington's Aylesbury bound platform.

 In 2014, Keighley station was featured extensively in the feature-film 'Testament of Youth', as were the interiors of some of the railway's vintage coaches.

 In 2015, the railway was used for numerous scenes in the 2016 film Swallows and Amazons.

 The steam-hauled train seen in All Creatures Great and Small was filmed on the Keighley & Worth Valley Railway line; Keighley station stands in for a Glasgow station in the first episode, and Oakworth station appears in both the first and second episodes.

 According to Screen Yorkshire, other productions that filmed scenes on the railway include "the new Netflix mini-series The English Game, as well as ...
 Testament of Youth, Brideshead Revisited ... and Agatha Christie's 2018 The ABC Murders.
 In the 2019 Keira Knightley movie Official Secrets, the railway depicted Cheltenham Spa station".

 In January 2022, trainspotter Francis Bourgeois was featured in the second chapter of a partnership between Gucci and The North Face.
 In the photographs and a promotional short film by Highsnobiety, he plays the part of a train conductor.
 The film, Full Steam Ahead with Francis Bourgeois, features Oakworth station on the Keighley & Worth Valley Railway, and 2MT locomotive No. 78022.
 The film won the award for "best fashion film" at Berlin Fashion Film Festival 2022.

-The railway will again star in the series All Creatures Great and Small with filming due to be taking place in early 2025.
+The railway has also appeared in All Creatures Great and Small, with Oakworth station being a filming location.